-The tradeoff of the time change each fall is this: an extra hour of sleep for increasingly dark nights and brighter mornings.
+The opposite is true in the fall, we trade an extra hour of sleep for increasingly dark nights and brighter mornings.
 Each year, we look forward to that welcome extra hour of sleep.
 But for parents of young children (or those with pets), it is a mixed bag – as their biological clocks may lead them to wake you up even earlier than usual.

-- In addition, move other activities such as meals and daytime naps back by the same increment
+Also, move other activities such as meals and daytime naps back by the same increment

-- For some people, just jumping into the time change and adjusting afterward works
+For some people, just jumping into the time change and adjusting afterward works!

 Adjusting after the time change:

-- Exercise outside if you can; early in the day is best
+Exercise outside if you can; early in the day is best

 Avoid screens before bed.
 If you must use one, use a blue light filter or light blocking glasses

-- Eat breakfast within an hour after waking up
+Eat breakfast within an hour after waking up

-- If there is too much light in the bedroom, an eye mask can help
+If there is too much light in the bedroom, an eye mask can help

 Choose a relaxing or calming activity before bed.
 This is a great way to practice self-care with activities such as:

 Shower or bath

 Reading a print book (although nothing too disturbing or suspenseful!)

 Long term, getting a mattress, pillow, and sheets of natural fiber is helpful; the breathability enhances sleep